XinchengTan/AM205_Final_Project/README.md

 The code for randomized linear algebra matrix multiplication is in **RLA_tests_graphs.ipynb**.

-The rest of the .py files provide helper functions to load the dataset, apply the Gaussian graphical model with and without RLA, and plot the estimated results under various measures.
+The rest of the .py files provide helper functions to load the dataset, apply the Gaussian graphical model with and without RLA, and plot the estimated results under various evaluation metrics.